Last Updated: June 7th, 2019

 Want a healthy gut?
 Well, chai tea can help with digestion.
 As you’ve seen in the chai tea ingredient list, ginger is one of the stars of the drink.
 And whenever ginger is in the mix, you can bet you’ll find some gut comfort.

 There are a few qualities that allow ginger to pack a healthy punch.
-First, ginger can help support better circulation, which means oxygen goes where it needs to in order to keep your organs operating at full speed.
+First, ginger can help support healthy circulation, which means oxygen goes where it needs to in order to keep your organs operating at full speed.

 3. Love the Clove in Chai for Common Ache Relief